bluesky/bluesky/doc/source/tutorial.rst

 Before You Begin
 ================

 * You will need Python 3.5 or newer.
-Check your current version:
+From a shell ("Terminal" on OSX, "Command Prompt" on Windows), check your current Python version.

   .. code-block:: bash